lionelmace/vpc-on-classic-vsi/vsi_is_create_instance.md

     <tr>
     <td>User data</td>
     <td>
-    <p>You can add user data that automatically performs common configuration tasks or runs scripts. <p>For more information, see [User data](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-user-data#user-data).</p>
+    <p>You can add user data that automatically completes common configuration tasks or runs scripts. <p>For more information, see [User data](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-user-data#user-data).</p>
     </td>
     </tr>
     <tr>
     <td>Boot volume</td>
     <td><p>The default boot volume size for all profiles is 100 GB.
-By default the boot volume includes provider managed encryption.
-If you want to use customer managed encryption, you can edit the details of the boot volume.
+By default the boot volume includes provider-managed encryption.
+If you want to use customer-managed encryption, you can edit the details of the boot volume.
 For more information, see [Storage](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-storage#storage).</p>
     </td>
     </tr>
     <tr>
     <td>Image</td>
-    <td><p>All images use cloud-init, which allows you to enter user metadata associated with the instance for post provisioning scripts.</p>
+    <td><p>All images are cloud-init enabled.
+With cloud-init enabled images, you can associate user metadata with the instance through post provisioning scripts.</p>
     <p>For more information, see [Images](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-images#images).</p>
     </td>
     </tr>